-The Indices of Aggregated Sales (in real terms), which are comprised of major sales indicators of goods and services mentioned above, 10 advanced in the fourth and first quarters on a quarter-on-quarter basis, but they were more or less level in the second quarter (Chart 16[1]).
-The aggregate supply of consumer goods-which comprehensively captures producers' supply of goods-has been on a moderate uptrend, albeit with some fluctuations, although it remained essentially level in the second quarter (Chart 16[2]).
-Meanwhile, according to the Family Income and Expenditure Survey-which captures private consumption from the demand side-the index of living expenditure level (two-or-more-person households, in real terms) was almost flat in the second quarter, after having risen in the fourth and first quarters (Chart 14[1]).
-Total expenditure in the Survey of Household Economy (two-or-more-person households, in real terms), which covers more households than at department stores released by the Japan Department Stores Association, sales in July fell back substantially, but they appear to be solid with these fluctuations smoothed out.
+Both the Indices of Aggregated Sales (in real terms) -which are comprised of major sales indicators of goods and services mentioned above 10-and the aggregate supply of consumer goods-which comprehensively captures producers' supply of goods-have been firm as a trend, although they declined in July due to temporary factors such as adverse weather and the earthquake (Charts 18[1] and [2]).
+Meanwhile, according to the Family Income and Expenditure Survey-which captures private consumption from the demand side-the index of living expenditure level (two-or-more-person households, in real terms) also dropped in July (Chart 16[1]).
+Total expenditure in the Survey of Household Economy (two-or-more-person households, in real terms)-which covers more households than the Family Income and Expenditure Survey does-has remained firm on the whole, although it inched downward in July (Chart 16[1]).
+11